What Happens If I Am in An Accident With An Uninsured Driver?

 If you were in a car accident caused by another driver, only to find the driver has either no car insurance or inadequate car insurance you may be wondering how your medical expenses, lost wages and auto damages will be paid.

-What Kind of Insurance Helps if I Was in an Accident with an Uninsured Driver?
+What Insurance Covers You After an Accident with an Uninsured Driver?

 Using Your Uninsured/Underinsured Motorist Coverage After an Accident